Lauren Delany

-Lauren Delany (born 17 June 1989) is an Irish rugby player from Shankill, Dublin.
-She plays for Sale Sharks and the Ireland women's national rugby union team.
+Lauren Delany (born 17 June 1989) is a former Irish rugby player from Shankill, Dublin.
+She played for Sale Sharks and the Ireland women's national rugby union team.
 She works as a sports nutritionist.

 Club career

 Delany represented Ireland at basketball and only took up rugby at age 25, when she moved to England to do a master's degree.
 Her first club was Bletchley Ladies, then she moved to Waterloo Ladies who play in England's Premier 15s.

 In August 2020 she joined Sale Sharks.
+In March 2025, Delany announced her retirement from the sport, while remaining with Sale's nutrition team across men's and women's programmes.